tc39/how-we-work/call.md

 - Introductions of attendees (if they don't all know each other)
 - Background on the problem, motivation, where we are in solving it, etc
 - A few bullets of technical issues to work out within the problem, with links to detailed background and status
-- Wrapping up and determing next steps
+- Wrapping up and determining next steps
   - During the meeting, list action items and owners
   - Including whether the meeting should reoccur and at what frequency/for how long